References and Links

 Faculty - Path to Distinction: This toolkit contains worksheets and guidance documents for faculty search committees to consider and implement during the various aspects of the faculty recruitment process

-Recruitment Manual: Developed by the Office of Civil Rights Compliance (OCRC), the recruitment manual offers best practices for equitable searches, including a guide to the candidate selection process.
+Recruitment Manual: Developed by the Office of Civil Rights Compliance (OCRC), the recruitment manual offers best practices for searches, including a guide to the candidate selection process.

 Reporting Accessibility-Related Concerns: Online form for reporting concerns related to access for people with disabilities.
 Follow up can be formal or informal depending on preferences of people reporting concerns.